AUTHOR GUIDELINES

 Publication Process

-Step 2: The Editorial Assistant checks the submitted manuscripts (subject to rejection if not within the journal's scope and unable to fulfil the standard research criteria).
+Step 2: The editor-in-chief checks the submitted manuscripts (subject to rejection if not within the journal's scope and unable to fulfil the standard research criteria).

-Step 3: The articles are subjected to a plagiarism test (above ten per cent similarity result will be rejected and sent back to the author(s) for possible correction).
+Step 3: The articles are subjected to a plagiarism test (above ten per cent similarity result will be rejected and sent back to the author(s)).

 Step 4: The article will be assigned to a suitable editorial team member (content verification will be ascertained and may be rejected if found unsuitable).

 Step 5: Two expert double-blind peer reviewers are selected from different institutions to review the manuscript.
-After that, the section editor evaluates the review results to decide based on the reviewer's recommendations.
+After that, the assigned editor evaluates the review results.
 The likely recommendations are:

 1. Accept in its condition,